 It’s these feelings that let me know I’ve finally done something right.
-THIS is the true calling I’ve always been searching for.
+THIS is the calling I’ve been searching for.
 It came in the form of a life that my three-years-ago-mind could have never conjured up.
 Everything else, past failures and uncertainties seem completely insignificant now.
-It’s the kind of love that even after having a traumatic birth experience, I can sweep it all under the rug and do it again.
+It’s the kind of love that even after having a traumatic birth experience, I can sweep it under the rug and do it all over again.

 Who’s That Girl? – And Then There Were Four

 So here I am, two babies later and almost three years being a stay-at-home mom.
 We welcomed our second baby Charlee Grace 6 months ago, completing our family.
 My days are spent entertaining kids, cleaning, preparing meals, driving to and from preschool, committees, washing bottles, doctor visits, laundry, and pumping milk.
 As monotonous as this may seem, I love it.
-I often still find myself searching for something more though.
-That brings us full circle back to this blogging thing.
+However, I still find myself searching for more.
+That brings us full circle back to this whole blogging thing.